If not there, where?

 Professional skate designer confirms it would work well — and safely — as a modern, linear-style skatepark

-Suggested several times in writing and in person early this year to DOT and other officials — no response/dismissed
+Suggested several times in writing and in person to DOT and other officials — no response/dismissed

 What about…